elibus/puppet-oracle_webgate/README.markdown

 ##Limitations

 This module has been tested on:
- - RedHat 6+ 64 bit + OAM Webgate for Apache 2.4
+ - RedHat 7 64 bit + OAM Webgate for Apache 2.4
+ - RedHat 6 64 bit + OAM Webgate for Apache 2.2

 It *should* work also on:
  - 32 bits RedHat systems with Apache 2.2